 The NH Coalition is an Equal Opportunity Employer and is committed to hiring and employing diverse staff.
 We strongly encourage people of diverse racial, gender, and ethnic identities and abilities to apply.

 For Internal Use Only

-Job Category Specialist Exempt/Nonexempt Exempt

-[This is a full time or part time Full time: 40 hours per week position + number of hours)
+Job Category Exempt/Nonexempt [This is a full time or part time position + number of hours]